PIMIYA/opr-freemint/README.md

 - [x] web3BTN
 - [ ] take a picture and upload to DB (with wallet address created)
 - [ ] then show the web3button to the user for claiming the free NFT
+- [ ] smart contract to lazy mint the NFT